dkirkby/quantum-coin/README.md

 Initial development by [David Kirkby](https://github.com/dkirkby) for the 2015 "Quantum Physics" course (113A) at the [University of California, Irvine](https://uci.edu).

-This is an open source project, released under an [MIT license](https://dkirkby.github.io/quantum-coin/LICENSE.txt).
+This is an open source project, released under an [MIT license](https://dkirkby.github.io/quantum-coin/LICENSE.txt), that builds on other open source projects: [bootstrap](https://getbootstrap.com/), [jquery](https://jquery.com/), [d3js](https://d3js.org/).
+Suggestions for improvement are welcome: please [create an issue](https://github.com/dkirkby/quantum-coin/issues) to start the discussion.

 ## Instructor's Guide